yashrb24/popl-project/code-external/code-external-README.md

   - The prevention of unexpected behaviours like arithmetic overflows
 - Moreover, Kani can substantiate customized properties specified through user assertions
 - Employing model checking, Kani either confirms the property, refutes it (providing a counterexample), or might exhaust available resources
-- Kani relies on proof harnesses for program analysis, akin to test harnesses, particularly those centred on properties.
+- Kani relies on proof harnesses for program analysis, akin to test harnesses, particularly those centred on properties

+### Usage
+- In order to demonstrate the usage of Kani, we have used `Linked_List.rs` as a sample code
+- To verify this using Kani, run the command `kani --harness verify_success Linked_List_Example.rs`